zgcrowno/Captain-s-Log/Backups/captainsLog/captainsLog-0/README.txt

 --Species: Native
 --Ship: HAL.1T0515
 --Guns: 2
---Cannon: The cannon on this ship opens up to release a barrage of slow-moving energy balls from both silos.
+--Cannon: The cannon on this ship opens up to release a barrage of energy balls from both silos.
 The cannon's power may be increased by judicious use of this ship's active ability.
 --Active Ability: The ship's silos briefly open up to consume projectiles, thereby increasing the cannon's power when fired (maybe just increasing the number of projectiles released).
 --Passive Ability: This ship has the ability to transform between mid and small sized at will.
 --Build: Mid/small